MP for Gainsborough

 Father of the House of Commons

-Sir Edward Leigh is a long-serving Conservative MP for Gainsborough, first elected in 1983.
-He is currently the Father of the House and sits on the Panel of Chairs, reflecting a long parliamentary career and a role in backbench leadership.
-Over four decades he has served on numerous committees, including the Public Accounts Commission and other backbench and procedural bodies.
+Sir Edward Leigh is the Conservative MP for Gainsborough, first elected in 1983.
+He currently serves as Father of the House of Commons and sits on the Panel of Chairs, reflecting a long career in parliamentary procedure and oversight.

-Declared financial interests include two overseas visits, a family member employed by him, and one miscellaneous entry.
+Declared financial interests include two overseas visits, a family member employed, and one miscellaneous interest.

 Generated 21 February 2026